 Everyone at every level of the organization should be using The Systems Thinking Approach® in their sphere of influence.
 By everyone thinking strategically, the organization is poised to exceed expectations.

 Look at the entire system first - we often call this "getting up high in the helicopter".
 What's inside the system & what's outside of it?

 Then apply the questions associated with each phase:

-If you need more assistance, contact me for a free coaching session: Valerie.MacLeod@HainesCentre.com
+If you want some assistance in applying The Systems Thinking Approach, contact me for a free coaching session: Valerie.MacLeod@HainesCentre.com